nagyist/ciao-docs-enricher/README.md

 **Filesystem**:
  -  If etcd is not available, CIAO properties will be loaded from: `~/.ciao/`
  -  The default configuration will load JSON files for the filesystem if any `file://` URLs are specified in the `staticJson.resourcePaths` property.
 This can be altered by changing the CIAO properties configuration (via etcd, or the properties file in `~/.ciao/`)
+ -  If an incoming document cannot be converted, the CIP will write an event to the folder specified by the `inProgressFolder` property.